 Once all three (or more) trees are stitched and stuffed, insert the wooden dowel into the drilled hole in the tree branch slice.
 I did not glue my tree to the base for easier storage.
 TIP: add a dot of glue inside the hole if you would like the tree to be inserted in the base permanently.

-Celebrate Christmas in July with Felt Trees Stuffed with Poly-Fil®
+Celebrate Christmas with Felt Trees Stuffed with Poly-Fil®

 I hope you will use my Felt Trees Stuffed with Poly-Fil® project as a jumping-off point to showcase your Christmas creativity and create some fun and colorful home décor!
 Switch up the colors to match YOUR home or add additional embroidery stitches to create a handmade keepsake, the possibilities are endless!